-6 reasons to use cognitive tests for hiring
+6 reasons to use a cognitive ability test for hiring & employment

 If you’ve ever hired a new employee, you know that success can be a game of chance.
 Get it right and everyone’s happy.
 Get it wrong and disaster can ensue.